Unguentarium: Funerary and religious context

 While unguentaria often appear among grave goods, the purpose of their inclusion has not been determined with certainty or may vary by site.
 Unguentaria found in burials range in size from miniatures (4–5 cm.) to large examples 20 to 30 cm. high.
 The presence of the vessel in Hellenistic graves may indicate a revival of an earlier practice, attested in the 6th century by aryballoi and in some 5th- and early 4th-century burials by small lekythoi, which involved the deposit of a small container of perfume or oil with the dead.
 By the 3rd century, the black-figure lekythos with palmettes or Dionysiac scenes has been completely replaced as a standard grave good by the undecorated, "cruder" unguentarium, indicating a shift in burial practice that is characteristic of the period.

-Although the unguentaria seem often to have been buried along with other objects associated with or treasured by the deceased or as grave gifts, they may have also have held a substance — such as oil, wine, or powdered incense — for a graveside ritual.
+Although the unguentaria seem often to have been buried along with other objects associated with or treasured by the deceased or as grave gifts, they may have also held a substance — such as oil, wine, or powdered incense — for a graveside ritual.
 The design of many unguentaria would not permit them to stand without support, but no stands have been found.
 Late Hellenistic gravestones depict unguentaria resting in a support, but they would also fit well in the palm of the hand, as shown in this Egyptian mummy portrait.
 Ritual dispensing, rather than long-term storage, might explain both the lack of durability needed for use in daily life and the absence of stands, stoppers or seals.

 There is no standard assemblage of grave goods for which an unguentarium was required.
 Unguentaria often appear among articles for personal grooming; in one example, with a stone cosmetics palette, strigils, tweezers and a pyxis, and in another, with a pyxis, mirror, bronze scissors and tongs.
 Gravestones from Anatolia depict the deceased with a similar group of objects, including mirror, comb, boxes and cistai, wool basket, and unguentaria.
 One Athenian burial produced five bulbous unguentaria along with five knucklebones and a bronze needle; another, of a female child, contained an unguentarium, earrings, a blue glass pendant, and six knucklebones.
 Gold leaves and unguentaria were the grave gifts in a burial chamber at Kourion in Cyprus.